 A top speed of 28mph should be plenty for getting about crowded city streets or to nip down to the shops.
 The benefit of having such a small battery pack is that it can be fully recharged from a standard household socket in around 3.5 hours.

-It costs the equivalent of around £5,500 in other markets, so expect the Opel Rocks-e to be similarly priced.
+The new Opel Adam Rocks-e is available to buy in Germany, however there are no plans to bring it to the UK.
+The Citroen Ami is a virtually identical offering on our shores, and it costs the equivalent of around £5,500 in other markets, so expect the Opel Rocks-e to be similarly priced.